A Heart for our Community (Jonah)

 Not only that, but even when Jonah did go, he was ticked off that his mission succeeded.
 You would think that Jonah would have been reluctant to go to Nineveh because of the difficulties and danger, but that wasn’t the real reason.
 The real reason Jonah didn’t want to go is found in chapter 4:2: “That is why I made haste to flee to Tarshish; for I knew that you are a gracious God and merciful, slow to anger and abounding in steadfast love, and relenting from disaster” (Jonah 4:2).

 To be honest, I can relate.
 Eight years ago, I had a growing desire for Toronto, but I couldn’t see that I was the one to respond myself.
 Jonah had correct theology about God, expressed in orthodox terms, yet he had revulsion for the people God wanted to save.
 And this is the history of the church, from Acts to today.
-We can understand God’s heart toward cities, but resist going ourselves.
+While we can grasp God's love for cities, we often hesitate to venture there ourselves.

 The Missing Pieces